 The Fundrise Starter Portfolio has the lowest opening balance of just $500.
 You can upgrade to one of the advanced plans at any time.
 Your money will be invested in a blend of 50% growth and 50% income oriented properties.

 The Fundrise Balanced Investing Portfolio is, well, self explanatory!
 It is a blend of both income producing properties and growth oriented properties.
+This is a very middle-of-the-road portfolio that resembles the Starter Portfolio.

 Finally, we have the Fundrise Long Term Growth Portfolio.
 The goal of this portfolio is to generate returns primarily from asset appreciation.
 They aim to purchase real estate in hot markets, force appreciation through improvements, and sell it for a higher price down the road.